Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Color approach to nanoscale inhomogeneity and and stripe structure

-Let us consider the $JT$ cell to understand a nature of inhomogeneous distribution of hole and spin density in the $CuO_2$ layer.
-The cell has a Jahn-Teller ($JT$) nature, shown in Fig.\ref{Fig:4}, where the (pseudo)$JT$ effect is non-local, and is associated with the presence of positive charged $LaO$ rock salt layers.
-The tilting angle $\alpha_U$ at the orientation angle $\theta_U$ corresponds to relaxation $a_{1g}$ modes, and the tilting angle $\alpha_D$ at the orientation angle $\theta_D$ corresponds to $JT$ active $b_{1g}$ modes.
+Let us consider the JT cell to understand the nature of the inhomogeneous distribution of the hole and spin density in the CuO$_2$ layer.
+The cell has the Jahn-Teller (JT) nature, as shown in Fig.\ref{Fig:3}, where the (pseudo)$JT$ effect is non-local, and associated with the presence of positively charged LaO rock salt layers.
+The tilting angle $\alpha_U$ at the orientation angle $\theta_U$ corresponds to the relaxation $a_{1g}$ modes, and the tilting angle $\alpha_D$ at the orientation angle $\theta_D$ corresponds to the JT active $b_{1g}$ modes.

-The absence of the superconductivity in the AFM $CuO$ layers on graphene ~\cite{Kano2017, Kvashnin2019} points to a key role of rock salt $LaO$ layers in $2D$ doped cuprates.~\cite{Bianconi2001} The direct similarity of the structures of the nondoped $LCO$ and the non-$JT$ $La_2NiO_4$ materials, ~\cite{Rodriguez1991} where ions $Ni^{2+}$ is in the high spin state $S=1$, also points to missing $JT$ effect in the $N_0(d^9)$ sector of the configuration space of $CuO_2$ layer.
-However, in the $N_-(d^8)$ sector of doped $LSCO$ the hole carriers are at the Zhang-Rice singlet state $^1A_{1g}$,~\cite{Zhang1988} and it's a $JT$ state.~\cite{Bersuker1992} Moreover, $JT$ effect depends on the doping concentration in a threshold way.
-Indeed the hole carriers in $D(\theta_D)$ stripes can induce a non-local $JT$ (pseudo-)effect with a hamiltonian (see Fig.\ref{Fig:4}a,b) \begin{widetext}
+The absence of superconductivity in the AFM CuO layers on graphene ~\cite{Kano2017, Kvashnin2019} indicates the key role of rock salt layers in $2D$ doped cuprates.~\cite{Bianconi2001} The direct similarity of the structures of the undoped LCO and non-JT La$_2$NiO$_4$ materials, ~\cite{Rodriguez1991} where Ni$^{2+}$ ions are in the high spin state $S=1$, which also indicates the missing JT effect in the $N_0(d^9)$ sector of the configuration space of the CuO$_2$ layer.
+However, in the $N_-(d^8)$ sector of the doped LSCO, the hole carriers are in the Zhang-Rice singlet state $^1A_{1g}$,~\cite{Zhang1988}, this being a JT state.~\cite{Bersuker1992} Moreover, the JT pseudo-effect depends on the doping concentration in a threshold way.
+Indeed, the hole carriers in the $D(\theta_D)$ stripes can induce a non-local JT pseudo-effect in the $i$-th CuO$_6$ octahedron with a Hamiltonian (see Fig.\ref{Fig:3}) \begin{widetext}

 \end{widetext}